 The Nomination Deadline

-Call for Applications: Nominations for the 2014 Award must be received by January 31, 2014.
+Call for Applications: The deadline for nominations for the 2015 Award will be announced in November, 2014.

 Send all materials for this award to:

 John P. “Jack” Doswell Award Winners

 - Don Spruston (2011)

 - Chuck McKinnon (2010)